muhammad-qadeerr/MyRide/README.md

 # MyRide
-A  C# console-based ride-hailing app.
+A  C# console-based ride-hailing app find it in myRideFileVersion Branch.
 Request rides, view fares, and simulate a dynamic ride ecosystem.
 Learn OOP concepts in action. #MyRide #CSharp